Introduction to Principal Component Analysis

 The following article provides an outline for Principal Component Analysis.
 In data science, we generally have large datasets with multiple features to work on.
-If the computation of your models gets slow enough or your system is not powerful enough to perform such a huge computation, then you might end up looking for the alternatives.
-This is where PCA comes into picture.
+If the computation of your models gets slow enough or your system is not powerful enough to perform such a huge computation, you might look for alternatives.
+This is where PCA comes into the picture.

-With the help of Principal Component Analysis, you reduce the dimension of the dataset that contains many features or independent variables that are highly correlated with each other, while keeping the variation in the dataset up to a maximum extent.
-The new features that are created by combining the correlated features are termed as principal components.
-These principal components are the eigenvectors that are decomposed from a covariance matrix; hence they are orthogonal.
+With the help of Principal Component Analysis, you reduce the dimension of the dataset that contains many features or independent variables that are highly correlated with each other while keeping the variation in the dataset up to a maximum extent.
+The new features created by combining the correlated features are termed principal components.
+These principal components are the eigenvectors decomposed from a covariance matrix; hence they are orthogonal.

 Why do we Need PCA?

-PCA is primarily used for dimensionality reduction in domains like facial recognition, computer vision, image compression, and finding patterns in the field of finance, psychology, data mining, etc. PCA is used to extract the important information out of the dataset by combining the redundant features.
+PCA is primarily used for dimensionality reduction in domains like facial recognition, computer vision, image compression, and finding patterns in finance, psychology, data mining, etc. PCA extracts important information from the dataset by combining the redundant features.
 These features are expressed in the form of new variables termed principal components.
-Since the visualization of the features in the dataset is limited, we can also use PCA to reduce the dimensionality of the dataset to 2 or 3 principal components and then visualize to get a better insight into it.
+We can use PCA to reduce the dimensionality of the dataset to 2 or 3 principal components and visualize the results to understand the dataset better.
+This will be helpful since the features in the dataset have limited visualization.

 The following steps are involved in the working of PCA: